 There are some really affordable solutions out there.
 You don’t have to spend $100+ to get a bag and foam trays.

 As an alternative, there’s also magnetic miniature cases.
-A bit pricier than foam cases, but they offer a lot of flexibility.
+A bit pricier than foam cases (up front, cheaper in the long-term though), but they offer a lot of flexibility.

 Transporting Miniatures – It’s Your Call

 Ultimately though, it’s up to you.

 I’ve been in the miniature hobby since 2006.
 In that time I have painted countless models, some of which I’ve put 30+ hours into (single model).
 If any of those models got damaged then I would be extremely upset.